Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02b_Accounts.md

     Enter the account number range for the accounts whose transactions will be registered in the collective account.
 The drop-down list is only displayed if the **(DA) Debtor collective account** or the **(CA) Creditor collective account** option is selected in the *Special features* drop-down list.

 - *Advance VAT return code*
     The **Not in advance VAT return** option is preselected.
-Currently, no other option is available in the drop-down list.
+The VAT return is currently not supported and therefore no other option is available in the drop-down list.

-[comment]: <> (Soll komplett rausfliegen?
-Bestätigen!)
+[comment]: <> (MWST Voranmeldung nicht mehr verfügbar.
+Wird es komplett abgebaut?
+BUG/FETA Ticket)

 - *Account suggestion*
     Enter a related account number which will be displayed by default in the *Contra Account* field of the input line in the *POSTINGS* tab when the current account is selected.
 This will save time when posting manually.